 And remember, even if you overcook your creme brûlées first time around, it’s not the end of the world.
 They will still be creamy and delicious if slightly more set.
 Practice makes perfect!

-How to Make Vanilla Crème Brûlée – Step-By-Step
+How To Make Crème Brûlée – Step-By-Step Instructions

 - 500 ml double cream